Durham University Department of Music: Academic Dress

-Music Durham
+Durham Student Music

-Student music ensembles at Durham are run through Music Durham, until 2015 known as Durham University Music Society (DUMS).
-Music Durham is not part of the Durham Students' Union, but instead part of Experience Durham, which also manages Team Durham, formerly Durham University Athletic Union (DUAU).
-Most colleges have their own music societies which put on concerts in chapels and halls in college.
-Chapel choirs are not part of Music Durham.
+Student music ensembles at Durham are run through Durham Student Music.
+From 1943-2015 the society was known as Durham University Music Society (DUMS), and was then changed to Music Durham under a move away from the Durham Students' Union framework.
+The name was changed once again in 2023 to its current affiliation, Durham Student Music.
+Durham Student Music is no longer part of the Durham Students' Union, but instead part of the Student Enrichment Directorate, which also manages Team Durham, formerly Durham University Athletic Union (DUAU).
+Most colleges have their own music societies which host concerts in chapels and halls in college.
+Similarly, chapel choirs are not part of Durham Student Music but instead their own respective Junior Common Room.

 Staff

 The first professor of music was Philip Armes, who held office from 1897 to 1907.
 He had previously been resident examiner since 1890, alongside John Stainer, who was an external examiner.
 He had been appointed organist of Durham Cathedral in 1862 and was granted a Mus.
-Bac. ad eundem from the University in 1863 and Mus.
+Bac. ad eundem from the university in 1863 and Mus.
 Doc. similarly in 1874 having received them in 1858 and 1864 respectively from the University of Oxford.
 In 1891 he was granted an honorary MA.

 The second holder of the office was Joseph Cox Bridge, whose tenure ran from 1908 to 1929.
 He had been organ scholar of Exeter College, Oxford and then organist of Chester Cathedral.

 Edward Bairstow was professor there from 1929 to 1946, a position he held alongside his tenure of the organist post at York Minster.
 He was not required to be resident in Durham.
 Both Bridge and Bairstow died in office.
 During his time at Durham, Bairstow produced his Counterpoint and Harmony in 1937.

 From 1947 to 1968, Arthur Hutchings was professor of music.
 Hutchings was the first resident professor of music at Durham.
 He was succeeded in 1969 by Eric Taylor, noted for his books on music theory.
 After Taylor's early retirement in 1985, the post was held for nine years by David Greer.

 Other notable staff have included Brian Primmer, Jerome Roche (1967–1994), and Alan Thurlow (1973–1980).

 Today there are around nineteen teaching staff who are supported by technical and administrative staff, and research students, including ethnomusicologist Martin Clayton.